christian-casecommons/aws-docs/content/intake-api/index.md

 => Logged in to Docker registry
 ```

 4\.
-Run the `make release` command, which will build the squid image, and then `curl` the output endpoint to verify Nginx is working as expected:
+Run the `make release` command, which will build the nginx image, and then `curl` the output endpoint to verify Nginx is working as expected:

 ```bash
 $ make release